Shadyxstep/CE-MS-1/README.md

          ![IE Test Nav Bar Color](assets/img/internetexplorertest.PNG)

          Chrome: No particular issue with testing on this brower.
 Seemed to work well throughout development.

+         Firefox: No particular issue with testing on this brower.
+Seemed to work well throughout development.

  3.  **Mobile**

       *  Tested initially on my OnePlus 6T plus.
+      Website was shared on social media to obtain peer review from friends.
-      Other phone models used to test responsiveness: iPhone 7, iPhone XS, OnePlus7T, OnePlus6, iPhone 11 Pro.
+      Phone models used to test responsiveness: iPhone 7, iPhone XS, OnePlus7T, OnePlus6, iPhone 11 Pro, OnePlus6, Samsung Galaxy S.
+      Issues were not reported with the above phones when reviews came in from my peers.

       Responsive issues were found with smaller devices such as iPhone 5 and earlier models, issues were predominantly text overflow & a white margin appearing on right side of screen when attempting to navigate.